Intelligent System for Automated Molecular Patent Infringement Assessment: Abstract

 \section{Abstract}

 Automated drug discovery offers significant potential for accelerating the development of novel therapeutics by substituting labor-intensive human workflows with machine-driven processes.
-However, a critical bottleneck persists in the inability of current automated frameworks to assess whether newly designed molecules infringe upon existing patents, posing significant legal and financial risks.
-We introduce PatentFinder, a novel tool-enhanced and multi-agent framework that accurately and comprehensively evaluates small molecules for patent infringement.
-It incorporates both heuristic and model-based tools tailored for decomposed subtasks, featuring: MarkushParser, which is capable of optical chemical structure recognition of molecular and Markush structures, and MarkushMatcher, which enhances large language models' ability to extract substituent groups from molecules accurately.
-On our benchmark dataset MolPatent-240, PatentFinder outperforms baseline approaches that rely solely on large language models, demonstrating a 13.8\% increase in F1-score and a 12\% rise in accuracy.
-Experimental results demonstrate that PatentFinder mitigates label bias to produce balanced predictions and autonomously generates detailed, interpretable patent infringement reports.
-This work not only addresses a pivotal challenge in automated drug discovery but also demonstrates the potential of decomposing complex scientific tasks into manageable subtasks for specialized, tool-augmented agents.
+However, molecules generated by artificial intelligence may unintentionally infringe on existing patents, posing legal and financial risks that impede the full automation of drug discovery pipelines.
+This paper introduces PatentFinder, a novel multi-agent and tool-enhanced intelligence system that can accurately and comprehensively evaluate small molecules for patent infringement.
+PatentFinder features five specialized agents that collaboratively analyze patent claims and molecular structures with heuristic and model-based tools, generating interpretable infringement reports.
+To support systematic evaluation, we curate MolPatent-240, a benchmark dataset tailored for patent infringement assessment algorithms.
+On this benchmark, PatentFinder outperforms baseline methods that rely solely on large language models or specialized chemical tools, achieving a 13.8\% improvement in F1-score and a 12\% increase in accuracy.
+Additionally, PatentFinder autonomously generates detailed and interpretable patent infringement reports, showcasing enhanced accuracy and improved interpretability.
+The high accuracy and interpretability of PatentFinder make it a valuable and reliable tool for automating patent infringement assessments, offering a practical solution for integrating patent protection analysis into the drug discovery pipeline.